COURSE OVERVIEW

 Canoeing

 Canoeing is an opportunity to experience the jaw-dropping canyons and magic of the river.
 The tranquil waters allow for reflection and relationship-building with your canoe partner.
 The calm waters can change with up-canyon winds that require strength to push forward.
 The canoes provide you with great freedom and maneuverability.
 While many of the skills you learn canoeing are transferable to rafts, the small craft will demand a high level of coordination and cooperation with your canoeing partner.
-Canoeing allows for connection to place, water, and people.

 A group of people are paddling canoes downriver.
 There is current but no whitewater.
 They are wearing PFDs (personal floatation devices).
 In the background are sandstone canyon walls, and desert plants along the shoreline.